Career Academy Canada logo

 • Demonstrated a strong desire to attain the position of a caregiver in Nova Scotia.

-Please note that an offer of employment does not guarantee approval for the Nova Scotia Nominee Program, Graduates in Demand stream, or any other Nova Scotia Immigration stream, and is just one of the conditions that must be met.
+Please note that an offer of employment does not guarantee approval for the Nova Scotia Nominee Program, Graduates in Demand stream, or any other Nova Scotia immigration stream, and is just one of the conditions that must be met.
 Some of the other conditions include sufficient settlement funds and a salary that will support your family.
-You can review all conditions on the International Graduates in Demand (novascotiaimmigration.com) website.
+You can review all conditions on the International Graduates in Demand website.
 Acceptance to the Nova Scotia Nominee Program does not guarantee that a work permit will be issued by IRCC or that you will be approved for Permanent Residency.

-Admission Requirements
+Admission Requirements for the CCA Program

-Language Requirements
+Language requirements

 English language proficiency is demonstrated through one of the following: